+Good morning, everyone, and welcome back to Deerfield.
 I know you have been waiting quite some time for this weekend.
 For some of you, it’s been years since your last Reunion.
 For others, it may be your first time back as a class since graduating.
-And of course the pandemic has delayed this moment for many of you as well.
+Of course, the pandemic has delayed this moment for many of you as well.

 But we are here, together, finally.
 I want to say how much I appreciate your patience and goodwill as we worked to bring all of you back to Deerfield.